Are You a Victim of Employment Discrimination?

 - “My coworkers always speak down to me because I’m black.”

 - “I wasn’t promoted because I’m black.”

 - “I was fired because my boss doesn’t like minorities.”

 Sexual Orientation Harassment

-The Sexual Orientation Non-Discrimination Act (SONDA) is a New York law which prohibits sexual orientation based discrimination.
+The Sexual Orientation Non-Discrimination Act (SONDA) is a New York law that prohibits sexual orientation-based discrimination.
 If you were discriminated against because you are gay, lesbian, bisexual or transgender, you have rights under this New York law.

 Some examples of Sexual Orientation Based Harassment might be:

 - My coworkers make fun of me because I’m gay.”

 - “I was called a fag at work.”